WELCOME TO

 This spidery or "unusual form" daylily has been a

 favorite here from its maiden bloom.
-Everything seemed to come together on
+Everything seemed

-this dormant diploid: pleasing bloom form, clean color, controlled scape
+to come together on this dormant diploid: pleasing bloom form, clean color,

-It is more or less a maroon-red bi-color with a wide green throat.
-Imposed
+complex bloom.
+It is more or less a maroon-red

-on this is a deeper maroon eye segment.
-Early morning bloom seems to have
+segment.
+Early morning bloom seems to have nearly black petals; chameleon

-nearly black petals; chameleon -like, the patterning appears as the morning
+-like, the patterning appears as the morning advances.
+Color holds well

-advances.
-Color holds well even on hot days here.
-SHADOW FLIGHT has been a
+even on hot days here.

-dominant parent in our red diploid spider breeding.
-Extremely fertile both
+SHADOW FLIGHT has been a dominant parent in our red diploid

-ways, even its pollen tends to produce a large number of dormant offspring
+produce a large number of dormant offspring on

-on more tender, evergreen cultivars.
+more tender, evergreen cultivars.
 The controlled scapes hold blooms up

 nicely without any flopping.
 Vigorous grower and rock hardy.
 A wonderful